— Award-Winning Barber · 20+ Years Experience · Level 3 Qualified

 Key Takeaways

-- Italian hairstyles work because they balance sharp temple lines with soft, natural texture on top
+- The Italian look is built on proportion, not genetics — sharp temple lines plus soft, natural texture on top

 Italian style aside, you can compare 25 haircut styles for men ranked by face shape and lifestyle.